AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/fragments.md

 ]
 ```

-In the above example, if the `organisation` tag does not exist in input json data or fragment json data, then default vaule (i.e. "Org") will be used.
+In the above example, if the `organisation` tag does not exist in input json data or fragment json data, then default value (i.e. "Org") will be used.

 ![Output of fragment with default value in document](../images/fragments-default.png)

 ### Prefix
-Adds a value before the value of the tag in the fragment definition.
+Adds a value before the value of the tag inside the fragment.
 ```json
 [
   {